aceisScope/fullstack_summer/README.md

 ### In the reposotary there are the course work and the final project.

-To run the final project, first start mongodb service.
+To run the final project, first node modules need to be installed locally since they're ignored in git repo.

+Then start mongodb service.
 On Mac OS the command is `brew services stop mongodb-community@4.2`, depending on the mongoDB version.

 Then simple open /project/mean-stack, do `node app.js`.
 First you mean need to register as a new user.